 The following antibiotics are typically given for patients with a recurrent CDI:

-- For a second recurrence, the following treatments are recommended: Vancomycin by mouth taper or pulse 125 mg 4 times per day for 10 days, then rifaximin 400 mg 3 times per day for 20 days or fidaxomicin 200 mg 2 times per day for 10 days, or Fecal microbiota transplantation (see below).Note: Fidaxomicin is more expensive than vancomycin.
-Because of this, the insurance provider may only cover the cost of this antibiotic in certain circumstances (for example, if someone has recurrent CDI even after treatment vancomycin).
+- For a second recurrence, the following treatments are recommended: Vancomycin by mouth taper or pulse 125 mg 4 times per day for ten days, then rifaximin 400 mg 3 times per day for 20 days or fidaxomicin 200 mg 2 times per day for ten days, or Fecal microbiota transplantation (see below).Note: Fidaxomicin is more expensive than vancomycin.
+Because of this, the insurance provider may only cover the cost of this antibiotic in certain circumstances (for example, if someone has recurrent CDI even after treatment with vancomycin).
 If a patient has recurrent CDI, they should ask their doctor to see if fidaxomicin may be right for them.